MatAtBread/AI-UI/guide/when.md

 * Any async iterator
 * Any DOM Element
 * Ant Promise
-* A string in the format "`eventType`:`cssSelector`".
-The `eventType` (and colon separtor) can be absent, in which case the default value is "change".
+* A string in the format "*eventType*:*cssSelector*".
+The *eventType* (and colon separtor) can be absent, in which case the default value is "change".
 The CSS selectors must begin with #, . or [] (being the CSS prefixes for ID, class and attribute).
 The CSS selectors are passed to the standard DOM function [querySelectorAll](https://developer.mozilla.org/en-US/docs/Web/API/Element/querySelectorAll).
 If absent, the event handler is relative to the element itself, not one of it's children.
-* A "pseudo" selector string, beginning with "@".
+* A "pseudo" event selector string, beginning with "@".

 ## `'@ready'` pseudo-event selector.

 The `'@ready'` pseudo-event selector tells `when` to fire an empty event `{}` when all the elements referenced in the parameter list have been mounted into the document.
+This is very useful when you have elements that are created asynchronously or out of order, and you want to do some processing or initialisation when they have all been rendered by the browser.

 Perhaps we want to prevent searching if no text was entered.
 Obviously, we can test that `this.ids.searchText.value` is not falsy before running the search, but this provides no feedback to the user as to why nothing happened.